Hamiltonian simulation with explicit formulas for Digital-Analog Quantum Computing: Preliminaries on Digital Analog Quantum Computing

 with $U_k$ the digital block at step $k$ containing the $X$ gates, and $H_\text{S}^{(k)}$ is the effective source Hamiltonian at step $k$.
 In this case, all effective Hamiltonians commute with each other, $[H_\text{S}^{(k)},H_\text{S}^{(k')}]=0\ \forall k,k'$, and thus the equation can be solved exactly equating the exponents,

-where $\gamma_{ik}=-1$ if an $X$ is applied to sandwich the $i$-th qubit at the $k$-th step and $\gamma_{ik}=1$ otherwise.
+where $\gamma_{ik}=-1$ if an $X$ is applied to the $i$-th qubit at the $k$-th step and $\gamma_{ik}=1$ otherwise.
 Here, the unknown parameters are the analog block times $t_k$, as the effective Hamiltonians are fixed by the election of the digital blocks.

 We can further rearrange this equation equating both sides term by term.
-We therefore employ a notation in which we express an arbitrary two-body Hamiltonian, $H=\sum_{i< j,\mu,\nu}h_{ij}^{\mu\nu}\sigma_i^\mu\sigma_j^\nu$, by arranging its coupling terms into a matrix $\mathbf{H}$, $\mathbf{H}_{3i+\mu,3j+\nu}=h_{ij}^{\mu\nu}$, with every qubit index $i$ starting at $i=0$.
+We therefore employ a notation in which we express an arbitrary two-body Hamiltonian, $H=\sum_{i< j}\sum_{\mu,\nu}h_{ij}^{\mu\nu}\sigma_i^\mu\sigma_j^\nu$, by arranging its coupling terms into a matrix $\mathbf{H}$, $\mathbf{H}_{3i+\mu,3j+\nu}=h_{ij}^{\mu\nu}$, with every qubit index $i$ starting at $i=0$.
 By using this notation, and by rearranging the Hamiltonian parameters to the right hand side of the equation, we end up with a simple linear system of equations of the form

-where $M$ is a tensor representing the changes in the effective Hamiltonians at each step, and $t$ is the vector containing the analog block times.
+where $M$ is a tensor representing the changes in the effective Hamiltonians at each step, $t$ is the vector containing the analog block times and $\oslash$ is the element-wise or Hadamard division.
 The main goal is to reduce as much as possible the total time to implement the simulation, $t_\text{A}\sim \lVert t\rVert_1$.
 As shown in Ref.~\cite{MikelAlvaro2024}, solving this problem exactly might be exponentially costly, although greedy algorithms tend to provide a solution in polynomial time.

 In general, we do not want to restrict ourselves to Hamiltonians of the form given by Eq.~\eqref{eq:zz_hamiltonians}.
 Instead, we want to be able to perform the simulation for an arbitrary problem using any given two-body Hamiltonian as a resource.